 If a borrower takes out non-recourse commercial financing, they are not personally liable if they default on their loan.
 Instead, the lender may only repossess and sell the property in order to recoup their losses.
 Non-recourse loans are the opposite of recourse loans, which allow a lender to seize and sell a borrower’s personal property.
 Most bank loans, mini-perm loans, and commercial construction loans are typically recourse loans, while CMBS financing, Fannie Mae® and Freddie Mac® multifamily loans, mezzanine loans, life company loans, and HUD multifamily loans are generally non-recourse financial instruments.

-Recourse loans require the personal guarantee of the borrower(s) so that in the event of loan default, whatever money the bank does not recuperate from the property, the borrower and his personal assets are on the line for the balance of the funds to make the bank whole.
+Recourse loans require the personal guarantee of the borrower(s) so that in the event of loan default if the bank doesn't recoup their full investment from selling the property, the borrower and their personal assets are on the line for the remainder of the funds to make the bank whole.

 In the case of non-recourse commercial loans, the bank’s only way to recoup lost investment and yield in the event of a default is through the property itself and the income the property generates.
 This is obviously an advantage for borrowers, because who wouldn’t want less risk and exposure?
 Conversely, non-recourse loans carry significantly higher risks for lenders and investors.

 Because of the increased risk of non-recourse financing, commercial lenders often only accept certain property types and classes for non-recourse financing.
 For example, a Class A office or multifamily property in a major MSA (i.e., New York or Los Angeles) may easily get a non-recourse loan, while a Class B retail property in a tertiary market is unlikely to qualify.
 Property income — both past and present — is also a determining factor, as well as the requested amount of leverage.
 In general, non-recourse loans typically have a higher interest rate than their recourse counterparts.